 Can You Get Addicted to Dopamine?

-The idea of being addicted to dopamine itself is a misconception.
-Dopamine isn’t something you can consume; instead, addiction forms through repeated exposure to behaviors or substances that trigger its release.
-It’s these external triggers—like drugs or certain activities—that lead to compulsive behaviors.
+The concept of being addicted to dopamine itself is a misconception.
+Dopamine addiction is not an addiction to the neurotransmitter itself but to the activities or substances that trigger its release.
+These triggers lead to compulsive behaviors driven by the brain’s reinforced response.

 Dopamine-Driven Addictions and Risky Behaviors